gbr-pinna/resnet18-artist-classifier/README.md

 - **`test_set/`**
   Folder containing the test images used for evaluation (13 paintings per artist).

-- **`top3_painters/`**
-  Folder containing the filtered training images for the three most represented painters from the Kaggle dataset.

 - **`best_painter_top3_resnet18.pth`**
   Saved weights of the trained ResNet-18 model used during testing.